Attila-101/module5-DNS/README.md

 <img src="images/AddingDNSZone.jpg">

 I selected the correct IP address of my server when I added the new DNS zone.
-On how to edit it, please refer to the next image.
+Please refer to the next image on how to edit it.

 ## Editing server IP address